 The mass movement has also become an important foundation for the escort 'victory' and political power when the progressive forces in the coup by the military in the case of Venezuela.
 Like the case of president Chavez who won through democratic elections and was ousted by the military.
 During the days of military rule and raised the puppet president.
 Hearing Chavez in a coup hundreds of thousands of people took to the streets surrounded the presidential palace and demanded Chaves returned.
 The next day the coup was foiled.
 Chaves was taken by the Bolivarian army back to his palace.

 About this coup Tariq Ali tells a story.
 When successful coup against Chavez, a general call soldiers to blow the trumpet as a sign has been elected president of the puppet of the military.
 He then pointed seoang soldier who was standing with his horn.

 "Blow the trumpet for our new president," said the general

-"NGOs in civil society to speak only a narrow interpretation," said Tariq Ali.
-In the case of Latin America explicitly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and run projects funded for the benefit of the donor.
+"NGO civil society to speak only in a narrow interpretation," said Tariq Ali.
+In the case of Latin America explicitly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and run projects financed for the benefit of the donor.